Explore Central Oregon

 A reason to visit in every season.

-From walkable downtown mornings to alpine afternoons, summer floats on the Deschutes to first tracks at Mt.
+Walkable downtown mornings, alpine afternoons, summer floats on the Deschutes and first tracks at Mt.
 Bachelor — Bend rewards you whatever month you land.
-Cities and outdoors, summer and winter, golden fall and bright spring.
-There's always somewhere to be and something to do.
+There's always somewhere to be, and something to do.

 Winter